LearnToProgramRoanoke/Learn-Python/README.md

 * Zombie House - Create a text-based game where a player navigates through a set of rooms.

+* Using Adventurelib - An adaptation of the Zombie-House game using the Adventurelib library.

 *Learn to Program, Roanoke is a Noke Codes community project.*

 Prouly hosted on Github :octocat: